 Getting Ready for October Planting

-- October is the time to plant garlic (German Red hardneck variety is my favorite), fruit trees, berry bushes, and rhubarb, so order them now!
+- October is the time to plant garlic (Music hardneck variety is one of my favorites), fruit trees, berry bushes, and rhubarb, so order them now!

 3. September Garden Maintenance